 A boardwalk borders two miles of pristine oceanfront on both the ocean and bay sides of this friendly community.
 The main strip through town is Mission Boulevard.
-Historic at the intersection of Mission Blvd and West Mission Bay Drive, is an amusement park to delight the teens.
+Historical at the intersection of Mission Blvd and West Mission Bay Drive is an amusement park to delight the teens.

-Originally built in 1925 to stimulate real estate sales, Belmont Park now features the original wooden Giant Dipper Roller Coaster as well as newer rides such as the Flow Rider, Vertical Plunge, Krazy Kars, Liberty Carousel, Crazy Submarine, and The Beach Blaster, to name a few.
+Initially built in 1925 to stimulate real estate sales, Belmont Park now features the original wooden Giant Dipper Roller Coaster.
+Newer rides include the Flow Rider, Vertical Plunge, Krazy Kars, Liberty Carousel, Crazy Submarine, and The Beach Blaster, to name a few.

-As you tour the community expect to find an eclectic mix of people.
+As you tour the community, you will find an eclectic mix of people.
 You will see everything from artsy types, to fashionistas in designer sunglasses.
 A healthy dose of middle-age professionals keeps things well rounded.
 Whatever outdoor adventure you seek, Mission Beach is bound to have it.

 Of course, no beach can call itself a beach without a healthy dose of volleyball.
 You’ll spot plenty of people enjoying the perfect 72-degree weather by bike riding and people watching, including students from nearby San Diego State University and the University of San Diego.